VanshGupta1905/Next-Word-Predictor/README.md

 ## Features

+LSTM-Based Model:

-LSTM-Based Model: Employs LSTM architecture, known for its ability to capture long-term dependencies in text.
+Employs LSTM architecture, known for its ability to capture long-term dependencies in text.
-Customizable Vocabulary: Train on your own dataset or use pre-trained models.
-Flexible Prediction: Generate suggestions for single words or longer phrases.
-Easy Integration: Use the included API or functions to incorporate word prediction into your own applications.

 ## Data Preprocessing
 Text data is cleaned, tokenized, and converted into numerical representations.

 Model Architecture: An LSTM model is defined, often including layers for embedding, LSTM cells, and output.

 Training: The model learns from the text data, adjusting its parameters to minimize prediction errors.

+## Inference:

-Inference: The trained model takes a sequence of words as input and outputs probabilities for the next word.
+The trained model takes a sequence of words as input and outputs probabilities for the next word.

 The word with the highest probability is selected.

 ## Customization

 Model Hyperparameters: Experiment with different LSTM configurations, number of layers, learning rates, etc.

 Training Data: Use diverse and relevant text sources to improve prediction accuracy.

 ### Example: